 714BHUz445L.
 AC UF8941000 QL80 edited

-The Federalists, on the other hand, favoured the idea of a strong federal government and pushed for a national bank in order for the U.S. to have some economic growth.
-This party is led by Washington’s Treasury Secretary, Alexander Hamilton but also includes politicians like the Chief Justice of the Supreme Court, John Jay and Vice President John Adams among others; Now Washington himself was never a part of the Federalists or Anti-Federalists, he did support many of the Federalist ideas which in raged Jefferson and ultimately led to him resigning from his position as the Secretary of State.
+The Federalists on the other hand, favoured the idea of a strong federal government and pushed for a national bank in order to have some economic growth in the U.S.; Led by Washington’s Secretary of the Treasury Alexander Hamilton, but also includes politicians like the Chief Justice of the Supreme Court, John Jay and Vice President John Adams among others.

 Vice Presidential Ticket